Heat Lamp Burger or Fresh Exhibits? You Decide!

 The 15-second spot features a woman playing the role of a museum guide.
 “There were dinosaurs and then there weren’t,” she says, “OK, then exit through the gift shop”.
 The franchise then suggests that $5.00 is better spent at one of their chains than at a cultural institution.

 While a calorie-laden diabetes inducing kid’s meal is $5.00 (plus tax… and only at participating restaurants), THEMUSEUM confidently offers far better value for money!

-Admission on Wednesdays is currently only five bucks, although with four floors of innovation, interactive displays and exhibits, you really can’t put a price on experience!
-As further food for thought, THEMUSEUM also features two world class exhibitions, special programming, MakerSpace, a dialogue series, educational programming and MAD Thursdays.
+Admission on Wednesdays is currently only five bucks, with four floors of innovation, interactive displays and exhibits to experience!
+As further food for thought, THEMUSEUM also features two world-class exhibitions, special programming, a MakerSpace, a dialogue series, educational programming and MAD Thursdays.

 Stirred by the remarks pertaining to his now-extinct species, Maverick, our resident T-Rex, said: “On behalf of THEMUSEUM, we would like to give McDonald’s 5,000 free children’s passes in exchange for $5,000.
 It certainly beats the plastic toy they take home now.”

 While Maverick enjoys the occasional Brontosaurus Burger, THEMUSEUM patrons are partial to B@THEMUSEUM, a local restaurant which is re-opening today at 11:00 AM following a burst pipe on Sunday.

 We ask that before our supporters exit (and not through the gift shop – although there’s some really cool stuff in there) they take a moment to vote.
 Would they rather spend their money on a Big Mac or on a cultural experience?
 Or, as we see it: 500+ calories vs. learning, growth and development.